-Conventionally, Android applications are developed in Java, and iOS applications are written in Swift and Objective-C.
+Conventionally, Android applications are developed in Java, and iOS applications are written in Swift & Objective-C.

 However, you often need to develop the same application both for iOS and Android.

 In this case, one of the solutions would be to develop two completely separate applications: one in Java for Android, and the other in Swift or Objective-C for iOS.
 This approach has its advantages such as:

 - Using official tools designed for the for as long as the operating system itself stays in development

 - Familiar experience for end-users interacting with your application, and a uniform look-and-feel that matches other applications designed for the platform.

 However, this approach also has a grave drawback: you have to write the same pieces of code twice!
 Considering the diverse programming languages -Java and Swift- one has to implement different approaches to do the same things on iOS and Android, apply different methods to build the GUI, it’s difficult to do anything without writing the same code twice.
 The situation is even worse if two different developers create the android and iOS applications as the two developers are likely to implement the same feature a tad differently.

 Xamarin, React Native and Ionic address these issues and provide powerful tools to reach one goal: to use a single stack of technologies to develop both iOS and Android applications.

 Let’s take a closer look at the frameworks mentioned above.